andreoliwa/nitpick/docs/styles.rst

 - Other lists (sequences).

-The default behaviour for all lists: when applying a style, Nitpick_ searches if the element already exists in the list; if not found, the element is appended at the end of list.
+The default behaviour for all lists: when applying a style, Nitpick_ searches if the element already exists in the list; if not found, the element is appended to the end of list.

 1. With scalar values, Nitpick_ compares the elements by their exact value.
    Strings are compared in a case-sensitive manner, and spaces are considered.